temperlang/temperlang-blog/posts/tangle-of-strings.md

 - *Concatenation*: How does the language combine parts of strings into wholes?
 Do different code unit representations (especially UTF-16 surrogates) persist after concatenation?
 Is the length of a concatenation the sum of the lengths of the parts?
   There is quite a lot of variety here.

-(We, the Temper contributors, love all programming languages equally but we've biased towards widely used programming languages with good command line interaction for the informal discussion so that more people can follow along.)
+(We, the Temper contributors, love all programming languages equally but we've biased towards widely used programming languages with good interactive command line tools so that the examples are easy to understand and reproduce.)

 ### Ordering

-Why did JavaScript and Python3 differ when comparing two strings above?
+Why did JavaScript and Python3 differ when comparing two strings in our first example above?
 JavaScript's *String.fromCodePoint\(0xFFFF\)* and Python's *chr\(0xFFFF\)* should mean the same thing.

 Python's library specification[^1] defines string comparison: